na-na-hi/renget/archive/99iee.md

 ->**Aqua**<-

 >An erstwhile maid in Castle Crystale, she is very reserved and cannot be talked to as easily than average.
-Of all the Brigade Guardians, she is reputed as the most shy and introverted.
+Of all the Valkr Guardians, she is reputed as the most shy and introverted.
 Beneath the shy demeanor though lies great talent in archery, with precise aim said to rival even that of the Lion Queen herself.
 Bafflingly though, outside of battle, she can be the most clumsy and dull-witted in any given room.
 Worried for her friends in the Second Brigade, Aqua has took it upon herself to look for them, starting in Savan, where she heard her closest friend the witch Shion Murasaki ran off to after the great invasion.

-    Home: Polaria
+  ==Home: Polaria==

 ->**Shion**<-